gokudomatic/eco-fps-walker/README.md

 ### U-turn in stairs
 This case is definitely the worst scenario case for the bot.
 Without path finding it's almost impossible that the bot reaches the target.
 And even with a navigation node, it will struggle to turn around a corner in U-turn.
 If there's no wall, there is even a risk, though very small, that the bot falls of the stairs.

+### Strange behaviors
+Sometimes the bot can suddenly backtrack or turn in circles for a little moment.
+Those are the limitations of the AI implementation and the path finding of Godot.
+It's optimized for performance but at the cost of some glitches in the path finding.
+And in rare special cases the bot can fall down a cliff.
+To reduce the risk that happens you can either adapt the level design or extend the script to fix this particular case.

+In other words you can be 'almost' certain that the bot won't get eternally stuck somewhere, or fall down a hole, but it's hard to say how much time it will take.
+However its path is very predictable, as the bot will always take the same route.
+That helps a lot for test cases.